elifesciences-publications/elife_tradeoff_clocks/README.md

+### This code is associated with the paper from Pittayakanchit et al., "Biophysical clocks face a trade-off between internal and external noise resistance". eLife, 2018. http://dx.doi.org/10.7554/eLife.37624

 # Biophysical clocks face a trade-off between internal and external noise resistance

 This repository provides the code to do the simulations we have in the paper (Biophysical clocks face a trade-off between internal and external noise resistance).
 Folders are divided according to the figures that the code generates.